gurugaurav/bing_image_downloader/README.md

 `error_protection` : (optional, default is False) Enable protections from url errors, like disconnects.<br />

-You can also test the programm by runnning `test.py keyword`
+You can also test the program by runnning `test.py keyword`

 ### PyPi <br />